 Collecting the Water

-If it is warm enough you can wade right into the water, dip your bucket and head on home.
+If it is warm enough you can wade right into the water, dip your bucket, and head on home.
 Easy peasy!
 If you live in the north where much of the year the water is chilly, you will want to find a bridge or pier for collecting your water.
 Tie a rope to the bucket’s handle and lower it in.
 A little more work, but it allows you to get salt whenever you need it.
 I also prefer to process seawater when it is not humid which leaves summer months out.
 Water quality also tends to be the best in the winter when humans are not swimming.

 After you collect your water, be sure you put the lid on nice and tight so it won’t spill on the car ride home!